YangshuaiWang/AC2D/examples/README.md

 atc = AtC_di(atdef, h, L, Lc; fn = input_name, ofn = output_name);
 ```

-## Development

-MeshAC is under active development.
-Please don't hesitate to open feature requests to help us guide development.
-We more than welcome contributions!

-## Publications

-MeshAC has been used in the following publications.

-1. [Adaptive Multigrid Strategy for Geometry Optimization of Large-Scale Three Dimensional Molecular Mechanics (J. Comp.
-Phys.
-2023)](https://www.sciencedirect.com/science/article/pii/S0021999123002085)<br> K. Fu, M. Liao, Y. Wang, J. Chen and L. Zhang

 ## Citation

-If you use the codes in a publication, please cite the repo using the .bib,
+If you use the codes of adaptivity in a publication, please cite the repo using the .bib,

 ```
 @misc{fu2024meshac,